 When the entire bladder is removed, the patient will need to undergo reconstructive surgery to create a surrogate bladder.
 In some cases, robot-assisted reconstructive surgery involves creating the following options:

 - A stoma or opening in the abdomen to attach a disposable bag,

 - A reservoir out of a section of the small intestine to store urine before it is emptied into an external pouch, or

 - A neobladder out of a section of the small intestine that can be emptied with a catheter inserted through the urethra.

 Using a da Vinci robotic system to perform minimally invasive reconstructive bladder surgery is ideal for many patients as it reduces the number of incisions involved in an already life-changing operation.
 Fewer incisions can make the recovery process quicker and easier.

-For more information on robotic surgery, visit WebMD.com.
+For more information on robotic prostate surgery, visit WebMD.com.